 Click on this button to switch between the International System of Units (SI) and the Inch-Pound system.

 Even though the comfort model based on PMV/PPD describes compliance to thermal comfort for the body as a whole, thermal dissatisfaction may also occur just for a particular part of the body due to local sources of unwanted heating, cooling or air movement.

 This feature allows you to verify the compliance of the space to the Standard as regards local thermal discomfort.
 By feeding the tool with measurements of air temperature in particular zones surrounding the occupant, you can see whether the discomfort effect in the space is likely to exceed the ASHRAE-55 acceptability limits.

-Change the values in the input boxes according to your measurements, and click on "Calculate" to see the results.
+Change the values in the input boxes according to your measurements.
 A checkmark will appear next to each section, while a general compliance message will be shown at the bottom of the dialog.